ynaung24/mcp-security-agent/README.md

 1. **User Input**: User provides text and sanitization intent
 2. **MCP Connection**: Next.js server action connects to the MCP server
 3. **Tool Discovery**: MCP client lists available sanitization tools
-4. **AI Tool Selection**: OpenAI GPT-3.5-turbo analyzes the request and selects the best tool
+4. **AI Tool Selection**: Selected AI model (OpenAI or Gemini) analyzes the request and selects the best tool
 5. **Tool Execution**: Selected tool is executed on the MCP server
 6. **Result Streaming**: Sanitized text and metadata are streamed back to the browser